unclev/prosody-docker-extended/README.md

         { levels = { min =  "info" }, to = "file", filename = "/var/log/prosody/prosody.log" };
     }
 ```
-__Log rotation__ is pupossed to be set up on your docker host.
-The prosody-docker-extended image itself does not suppot log rotation.
+__Log rotation__ is supposed to be set up on your docker host.
+The prosody-docker-extended image itself does not support log rotation.

 ## Configuring Prosody IM server
 Configuring Prosody IM XMPP communication server resided within the __prosody-docker-extended__ container is generally the same as configuring a standalone Prosody IM server,
-but please dont forget specifying internal container paths, - not the external mapped paths, in the prosody config.
+but please don't forget specifying internal container paths, - not the external mapped paths, in the prosody config.
 Please see the official Prosody IM documentation on [configuring Prosody](https://prosody.im/doc/configure).